airborne-commando/OPSEC-OSINT-Tools/markdown/opsec.md

 ### Email Services
 - [User/Email Generator](https://github.com/airborne-commando/user-email-gen) - For ProtonMail/cock.li
     - PROTIP: For Proton, you'll probably want to use a VPN as TOR will get flagged; use Mullvad.
+Cock.li is back up but you'll need to use an email client, use the ones suggested below.
 - [Temp-Mail](https://temp-mail.org/en/) - Temporary email
 - [Username Generator](https://jimpix.co.uk/words/username-generator.php)
 - [cock.li](https://cock.li/register.php)